ed0sh/PoliTo-OS161-Project/README.md

 ```

 # On-demand page loading
-On-demand page loading refers to the feature of modern kernels where process' data and code is loaded into physical as needed instead of pre-loading everything at start.<br>
+On-demand page loading refers to the feature of modern kernels where process data and code is loaded into physical as needed instead of pre-loading everything at start.<br>
 To support this feature, we introduced/redefined in OS 161 structures like: **page table**, **segments** (code, data and stack) and **address space**.<br>
 We also had to redefine how functions like `load_elf(...)` and `runprogram(...)` behaves.